|Heartworm Tapeworm Roundworm Hookworm Other worms Treating worms in cats Can I catch worms from my cat?|

 There are several other worms which infect cats but little information is available on them at present.
 I will endeavor to list these in more detail in the future.
 These worms include:

 Fortunately, there are many products on the market to treat the more common types of worms such as tapeworm, roundworm, and hookworm.
-Oral tablets and topical products which are applied to the back of the neck are the most common.
 Your veterinarian is the best person to speak to in regards to which product will suit your cat best.

 If there are no clinical symptoms your vet may decide not to treat the cat and wait for it to clear the parasite in its own time.
 As stated earlier, heartworms live for around 2-3 years in cats.
 If this is the chosen method, your veterinarian will want to monitor your cat every 6-12 months for signs of complications.